 Quartz, carbon, and IR panels are all infrared heaters.
 Quartz and carbon heaters have internal components that become very hot, up to 1800 F. IR panels do not get hotter than 200 degrees F. Quartz and carbon heaters can last up to 60.00 hours while IR panels can last for 100.000 hours.

-In this article I will explain the difference between quartz heaters and infrared heaters.
-I will discuss:
+In this article, I will explain the difference between quartz heaters, carbon infrared heaters, and IR panels.
+I will discuss their:

 - life expectancy

 - light emittance

 A quartz heater is an electric heater that produces infrared (IR) radiation to provide warmth.
 Quartz heaters are available as indoor space heaters, outdoor patio heaters, or a heater designed for industrial purposes.

 It is called a quartz heater because of the use of quartz, a material similar to glass but much more heat resistant.
 A quartz heater works very similarly to an old-fashioned lightbulb.
 Except it becomes much hotter (therefore, quartz is used instead of glass) and emits infrared instead of visible light.

 An infrared heater is a heating device that emits heat in the form of infrared radiation.
 These heaters can be electric heaters using quartz or carbon, or they are gas-fired, running on propane or natural gas.

 An infrared heater is very similar to a quartz heater, with the exception that it doesn’t use quartz.
 These heaters can use other materials such as carbon wires, or they simply use quartz but don’t mention it.